John Maitland, 1st Lord Maitland of Thirlestane: Life

 Following the Regent Moray's assassination, Maitland joined the Lords who met on the Queen's behalf at Linlithgow and shared in the dangers of the civil war which ensued.
 At the end of 1570, he was denounced a rebel by the King's party with his brothers William and Thomas, and they were all forfeited in the parliament which met in the Canongate, the so-called 'cropped parliament'.

 John Maitland was deprived of all his offices and benefices and thereafter took refuge in Edinburgh Castle.
 Upon its surrender on 29 May 1573, he was sent as a prisoner to Tantallon Castle in Haddingtonshire.
 After nine months' confinement there, he was removed to Hugh, Lord Somerville's house of Cowthallie, under house arrest with bail at £10,000 Scots.
 In 1574/5 a Letter of Rehabilitation in his favour, as "Commendator of Coldingham", passed the Great Seal.
+After the former courtier Francisco de Busso died in 1576, his property in Gray's Close in Edinburgh was transferred to John Maitland.

-On 26 April 1581, he was reappointed Keeper of the Privy Seal of Scotland and returned to the Bench.
+On 26 April 1581, Maitland was reappointed Keeper of the Privy Seal of Scotland and returned to the Bench.
 He was shortly afterwards made a Privy Counsellor and, upon the dismissal of Robert Pitcairn, Abbot of Dunfermline, appointed Secretary of Scotland on 18 May 1584.
 In the parliament which met on the 22nd of that month, his doom of forfeiture was reduced, and he was restored to all the honours, heritages, and offices he had formerly possessed.

 On 1 May 1585, plague came to Edinburgh and the king and councillors, including Maitland, went to Dirleton Castle, where their host James Stewart, Earl of Arran entertained them with a sumptuous banquet and a Robin Hood play.

 Maitland was appointed Vice-Chancellor on 31 May 1586, and was also appointed Lord Chancellor of Scotland that year following the Earl of Arran's disgrace.
 The following year saw him granted the barony of Stobo.

 In 1589, a powerful combination headed by the Earls of Huntly, Errol, and Bothwell was formed against Maitland.
 The intention was to meet at Quarryholes, between Leith and Edinburgh, to march in a body to Holyroodhouse, make themselves master of the King's person, and put the Chancellor to death.
 The King and Maitland were not, however, at Holyroodhouse and the plot failed.
 Several other plots were formed against him shortly afterwards, but they were all defeated.